bloomberg/bde-tools/doc/waf.rst

 Build Command
 -------------

 Once the repository has been configured, it can be built using the the build command.
-This command **must** be invoked from a path within the repository.

 ::